dekum/JPProject/README.md

 <h3>Images</h3>

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/HomeScreen.png)<br>
-<p>The HomeScreen is the screen the user sees when they open the GUI.
-On the left is a Table with the list of products.
-The program starts with its own default example list.
-The table displays the name of the product and whether it is a Movie player or Audio Player. <br>The table updates as the user adds more products. <br> On the right the user can click 3 buttons to open the other 3 windows listed
+<p>The HomeScreen is the screen the user sees when they open the GUI. <br>On the left is a Table with the list of products.
+The program starts with its own default example list. <br>The table displays the name of the product and whether it is a Movie player or Audio Player. <br>The table updates as the user adds more products. <br> On the right the user can click 3 buttons to open the other 3 windows listed
-If the User wished to know more information about a certain product they can click the product and press the "More Information" button</p><br>
+<br>If the User wished to know more information about a certain product they can click the product and press the "More Info" button</p><br>

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/HomeScreenMoreInfo.png)<br>
- <p> This alert box popups, when a product is clicked on and the "More Info" button is pressed.
-The alert displays the product's toString method which contains its name, type, manufactured date,  serial number, amongst other things.
+ <p> This alert box popups, when a product is clicked on and the "More Info" button is pressed. <br>The alert displays the product's toString method which contains its name, type, manufactured date,  serial number, amongst other details.

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/AddAudioPlayerWindow.png)<br>
 <p> This window is displayed when User wants to add an Audio Player.
-The textfields have default inputs for user-easiness.
-The user enters the name, audio Specification, and how many copies of this product they want.
-If successfully an alert will signal success.
-However if there are bad inputs, an error alert will tell the user what's wrong.<br>
+The textfields have default inputs for user-easiness. <br>The user enters the name, audio Specification, and how many copies of this product they want.
+If successfully an alert will signal success. <br>However if there are bad inputs, an error alert will tell the user what's wrong.<br>

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/AddAudioPlayerSuccess.png)<br>
-<p> This is the alert that will pop up if the User successfully creates an Audio Player.
-The number of copies and product name is shown.
+<p> This is the alert that will pop up if the User successfully creates an Audio Player. <br>The number of copies and product name is shown.
 The Movie Player window has a similar pop-up. </p><br>

  ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/AddMoviePlayerWindowEx.png)<br>
  <p> This window is displayed when the user selected "Add Movie Player".
-Just like the Audio Player window, default data is already filled in textfields.
-Movie Player has a choice of Monitor Type, which is displayed in a drop-down choice box element.
-The data is this picture has an invalid # of copies to demonstrate the error message shown in the next picture
+Just like the Audio Player window, default data is already filled in textfields. <br>Movie Player window has a choice of Monitor Type, which is displayed in a drop-down choice box element. <br>The data is this picture has an invalid # of copies to demonstrate the error message shown in the next picture
 </p> <br>

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/AddMoviePlayerError.png)<br>
-<p> This is the popup Alert the user sees if they enter 0 or a negative number in the number of the Copies text field.
+<p> This is the popup Alert the user sees if they enter 0 or a negative number in the number of the Copies text field.<br>
+ The error message changes depending on which fields are invalid.

 </p> <br>